 Rob Wilkinson Bio

-Rob Wilkinson is an Australian mixed martial artist born on 22 February 1992 in Hobart, Tasmania.
-He competes in the Light Heavyweight division of the Professional Fighters League (PFL), where he won the championship in 2022.
-Wilkinson has been a professional competitor since 2011 and previously fought in the Middleweight division of the Ultimate Fighting Championship (UFC).
-He also held middleweight titles in the Australian Fighting Championship and BRACE promotions.
+Rob Wilkinson (born 22 February 1992), widely known by his ring name “Razor,” is an Australian mixed martial artist who competes in the light heavyweight division of the Professional Fighters League (PFL).
+Standing 6 ft 3 in (191 cm) tall with a 76 in (193 cm) reach, he captured the PFL light heavyweight championship in 2022.
+A professional competitor since 2011, he previously fought in the middleweight division of the Ultimate Fighting Championship and held middleweight titles in Australian Fighting Championship and BRACE.
+He is currently ranked inside the top five of the PFL light heavyweight rankings.

 Early Life and Background